NightOwlNetwork/SOP/Monitoring Network Traffic.md

 SOP -- Traffic monitoring should be done on a daily basis or more oftern if needed.
 Work Instructions
 Configuring Network Monitoring Tools
-a.
-Launch the network monitoring tool and log in using your credentials.
+- Launch the network monitoring tool and log in using your credentials.
-b.
-Select the appropriate network interface(s) to capture traffic.
+- Select the appropriate network interface(s) to capture traffic.
-c.
-Set filters to capture only the traffic of interest.
+- Set filters to capture only the traffic of interest.
-d.
-Configure the storage location and retention policy for captured traffic.
+- Configure the storage location and retention policy for captured traffic.
-e.
-Set up alerts to notify security analysts of suspicious activity.
+- Set up alerts to notify security analysts of suspicious activity.

 Monitoring Network Traffic
-a.
-Log in to the network monitoring tool and select the appropriate interface(s) to monitor.
+- Log in to the network monitoring tool and select the appropriate interface(s) to monitor.
-b.
-Review the real-time traffic dashboard to identify any anomalies or suspicious activity.
+- Review the real-time traffic dashboard to identify any anomalies or suspicious activity.
-c.
-Review the network traffic logs on a regular basis to identify any patterns or trends.
+- Review the network traffic logs on a regular basis to identify any patterns or trends.
-d.
-Investigate any suspicious activity and escalate as necessary.
+- Investigate any suspicious activity and escalate as necessary.

 Analyzing Network Traffic
-a.
-Open the network traffic logs in the network monitoring tool.
+- Open the network traffic logs in the network monitoring tool.
-b.
-Filter the logs to display only the relevant traffic.
+- Filter the logs to display only the relevant traffic.
-c.
-Analyze the traffic to identify any security threats or breaches.
+- Analyze the traffic to identify any security threats or breaches.
-d.
-Document your findings and notify the appropriate personnel.
+- Document your findings and notify the appropriate personnel.

 Responding to Network Issues
-a.
-Log in to the network monitoring tool and review any alerts or notifications.
+- Log in to the network monitoring tool and review any alerts or notifications.
-b.
-Investigate any reported issues and attempt to resolve them.
+- Investigate any reported issues and attempt to resolve them.
-c.
-Escalate any unresolved issues to the appropriate personnel.
+- Escalate any unresolved issues to the appropriate personnel.
-d.
-Document your actions and communicate with network administrators and security analysts as needed.
+- Document your actions and communicate with network administrators and security analysts as needed.

 #### References:
 - [NIST Guidelines on Firewalls and Firewall Policy ](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-41r1.pdf)